Neuroleptic malignant syndrome: Signs and symptoms

 The first symptoms of neuroleptic malignant syndrome are usually muscle cramps and tremors, fever, symptoms of autonomic nervous system instability such as unstable blood pressure, and sudden changes in mental status (agitation, delirium, or coma).
 Other possible symptoms include sweating, trouble swallowing, incontinence, and mutism.
 Once symptoms appear, they may progress rapidly and reach peak intensity in as little as three days.
 These symptoms can last anywhere from eight hours to forty days, with the median duration of symptoms, with treatment, being nine days.
 The median onset of symptoms is four days after initiating the offending medication, but in some cases symptoms may begin up to 30 days later.

 Symptoms are sometimes misinterpreted by doctors as symptoms of mental illness which can result in delayed treatment.
-Symptoms may also be mistaken for similarly presenting conditions such as malignant hyperthermia, serotonin syndrome, or withdrawal from illicit drugs such as alcohol, cocaine, or MDMA.
+Symptoms may also be mistaken for similarly presenting conditions such as malignant hyperthermia, serotonin syndrome, and substance intoxication from illicit drugs such as cocaine, methamphetamine, or MDMA.

 Neuroleptic malignant syndrome (NMS) usually presents with a "lead pipe rigidity" in which the muscles are stiffened and resistance is observed throughout the range of motion on testing.
 Severe cases may present as catatonia in which the person is not responsive to stimuli.

 The deep tendon reflexes in NMS are usually preserved whereas serotonin syndrome presents with myoclonus or hyperactive muscle reflexes.